TheBodger/MMM-ModulePosition/README.md

 ### Known "Features" and Docker watch outs

-The grid lines may not appear when using the native Electron browser on a pi.
-This is being investigated!

 Docker implementations may not provide all the permissions required to write the custom CSS to the css folder.
 If the file isnt being written or is empty, check that the css folder in the MMM-ModulePosition folder has write permissions for the Docker instance. i.e. Synology NAS requires that the folder has read/write access applied for Everyone

 The MMM-WallPaper module (https://github.com/kolbyjack/MMM-Wallpaper) - awesome module! covers the grid.
 Grid snapping will still work but the grid will not be visible.
 The grid will be visible when the MMM-WallPaper module is removed from the config file.